Explore’s tutors share their top tips for transitioning back to school

 “Ensure you have a conversation with your child (before the academic year starts) to understand how they are feeling and identify any concerns.
 Try to create some clear behavioural and academic expectations for the year but ensure your child has a say.
 If your child feels they are involved in creating these then they will try harder and take ownership of the expected standards set.”

 “Allow your child to look at a variety of study styles to work out what is the best method for them to complete their work to the best of their ability.
 I love the ‘Pomodoro time-management technique’ for revision as it is short 25-minute bursts of intense work followed by a nice break.”

-Our interactive and inspirational online platform and learning centre tuition is brought to life by our experienced tutors.
+Our interactive and inspirational online tuition platform and learning centre tuition is brought to life by our experienced tutors.
 Experts in boosting confidence and supporting your child to thrive academically.
-See how our brilliant people make us unique by clicking here.
+Why choose us?
+See how our brilliant people make us unique.

+Transitioning back to school?
 Let us help you get them ready for another year of fearless learning.
-Find out more here.